Richmond residents upset about fines for 'contaminated' recycling

 Republic told us customers can call and get an exact description of what they did wrong, and a one-time fee waiver.
 We were there when Art and Michelle tried to find out.
 They found out it was a non-recyclable item, but they couldn't explain what it was.

-Christian tried too, "It said cleaning items found.
-It troubles me that it's so arbitrary."
+Christian tried too, "It said cleaning items found-- I don't know what that is.
+It troubles me that it's so arbitrary, because is it going to happen next week?"

 We asked Republic what gives the company authority to issue fines.
 At first, the company said it's authorized by its contracts with local governments.
 We dug into those contracts and nowhere does it say republic can charge a fee.